Skip to main content

 How do I find and apply the right containers to my GTM account?

-For the different GTM containers I have placed the json containers within GitHub, which can be found here: https://github.com/mrdipeshashah
+For the different GTM containers the json containers are saved in GitHub, which can be found here: https://github.com/GTMRecipeContainers

 7 steps to get started:

-6. Have a thorough test that tags are firing as they should be and data is collected i.e., in Google Analytics
+- Have a solid test that tags are firing as they should be and data is collected i.e., in Google Analytics etc

 With Google Tag Manager there is a lot of testing and validation that needs to be done.
 These are some of the main chrome tools that I use: